 If you can get over the fear of prioritizing one set of customers over others, you’ll be able to form a much stronger and more profitable bond with your most valuable audience.

 Audience targeting is more of a process than a one-time deal.
 As your business grows, you’ll often find yourself targeting different or broader audiences.
 So after your targeting exercise is complete and you’ve tailored your marketing message, make sure to close the loop by measuring the results.

 Look at your customer data again.
 Have you attracted more customers that are the type you hoped to?
 Have you inadvertently turned off another group of customers?

 When they’re able to adapt to changing market needs, businesses give themselves a much better shot at success.
 Make sure you have feedback loops in place to adjust your audience targeting as time goes on, and don’t be afraid to tweak your message as needed.

 How Fractl does audience targeting

 At Fractl, we use a data-driven approach in almost everything we do.
 And we’ve seen huge improvements to the success of the work we do for our clients by incorporating data-driven audience targeting into our process.

 By surveying consumers about content marketing campaign ideas prior to investing in production, we’re often able to adjust our strategy to increase the probability of success for our clients.
-We’re happy to admit we’ve been surprised to learn that an idea we initially felt lukewarm about is resonating well with an audience.
-Or that a content marketing idea the team thought would be a home run is actually a stinker.
+We’re happy to admit we’ve been surprised to learn that a content marketing idea we initially felt lukewarm about is resonating well with an audience.
+Or that an idea the team thought would be a home run is actually a stinker.
 It makes the work we do that much more effective.